'It's now or never' - Britons scramble for residency in Spain and Portugal ahead of Brexit

 “Last summer I spent six months in Europe and I loved it so much I planned on doing it every year, but that wouldn’t be possible any more,” said Beth Sands, a 35-year-old nutritionist and accountant who moved to Portugal in September.
 “As soon as Brexit happened, I was Googling all the ways I could get European citizenship.”

-Those who left it to the very last minute had their plans scuppered by Portugal’s announcement on Sunday evening that it was closing borders to UK travelers not already registered as residents from Monday in response to the new super infectious virus strain detected in Britain.
+Those who left it to the very last minute had their plans scuppered by Portugal’s announcement on Sunday evening that it was closing borders to UK travellers not already registered as residents from Monday, in response to the new super infectious virus strain detected in Britain.

 “Was supposed to come on the 26th Dec.
-Not going to happen now before Brexit,” one Facebook user posted on a Facebook group for Brits in Portugal late on Sunday.
+Not going to happen now before Brexit,” a Facebook user posted on a Facebook group for Britons in Portugal late on Sunday.

 “A TICKET TO EUROPE”